lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 Doctrine and Covenants 102:1; 124:131).
 If an elder is called to serve on the high council, he is ordained a high priest before he is set apart.

-Under the direction of the stake presidency, high councilors help with the work of salvation and exaltation in the stake.
+Under the direction of the stake presidency, high councilors help with God’s work of salvation and exaltation in the stake.
 Their responsibilities are described in the following sections.